senbong87/senbong87.github.io/about.md

 * **Machine Learning:** This is an area where I have found my passion in.
 I have experiences in solving different types of machine learning problems, including logistic regression, image classification, time series problem, pairing problem and text mining.

 * **Statistics:** My research experiences have taught me fundamental concepts of statistics.
-In many occasions, I have designed an experiment to study the effectiveness of a new algorithms.
+In many occasions, I have designed an experiment to study the effectiveness of a new algorithm.

 * **Database:** As a data scientist, I have also become fluent with database querying languages.
 In many occasions, I have used SQL to perform some basic data wranging or feature engineering for data modeling or visualization purposes.